If you’re interested in how to learn the guitalele, here’s my quick guide:

 Also, know that the guitalele is very similar to the guitar, but it isn’t simply a miniature guitar.

-It has its own tuning which gives it more of a classical guitar or ukulele sound.
+It has its own tuning which gives it a unique sound.

 And although this guide is specifically for learning the guitalele, you should be able to apply some aspects of this guide to learning other instruments.